Austin’s Arts, Culture, Music and Entertainment

 Austin hosts a wide range of film festivals throughout the year.
 Some fests to check out:

-celebrates Latino, Latina, American Indigenous and Ibero-American filmmakers and their stories.
+Cine Las Americas Film Festival celebrates Latino, Latina, American Indigenous and Ibero-American filmmakers and their stories.
 The festival showcases contemporary films and videos from Latin America, as well as those made by or about Latinos in the United States and around the world.
 Check out the festival in June.

-The award-winning Indie Meme Film Festival (IMFF) celebrates independent cinema, bringing the best South Asian and Iranian films to audiences through in-person screenings, Q&As, mixers and filmmaker events.
+The award-winning Indie Meme Film Festival (IMFF) salutes independent cinema, bringing the best South Asian and Iranian films to audiences through in-person screenings, Q&As, mixers and filmmaker events.
 IMFF takes place each April.
 Also check out their year-round film events in Austin.

-OUTsider Film & Arts Festival celebrates its 11th birthday with the bold originality of LGBTQ+ film, dance, theater, performance art, music and visual art.
+OUTsider Film & Arts Festival celebrates its 11th birthday in 2026 with the bold originality of LGBTQ+ film, dance, theater, performance art, music and visual art.
 This annual festival and conference unites queer artists and audiences from around the globe to exchange ideas and ignite conversations.

 Photo of MEANDER WINGS by artist Marc Fornes/THEEVERYMANY, commissioned by the City of Austin Art in Public Places program.
 Photo by Jeremy Green.